Feastio

 Inside Emmer & Rye

-Bare concrete floors and white tile walls are softened slightly by wood on the bar and walls.
+Bare concrete floors and white tile walls are softened slightly by the addition of wood on the bar and walls.
+I like the aesthetic, but it feels a bit too cold-the staff's friendliness helps compensate for this.

-Related: Hestia: Chef Kevin Fink's Live Fire Experience
+Related: Hestia Live Fire Experience

 Brunch